RnbWd/chronic-seed/README.md

 # chronic-seed

-This is literally the tip of the iceberg... seed project for [chronic](https://github.com/codingalchemy/chronic).
+This is literally the tip of the [iceberg...](https://github.com/codingalchemy/chronic)

 See [build](https://github.com/codingalchemy/chronic-seed/tree/master/build)